adrienne/modl_social_widgets.ee_addon/readme.md

 ## Google Analytics Social Widget Tracking

-We currently support the widget_js approach.
-Universal analytics something we will consider in future.
+We currently support both widget_js as well as the Universal analytics approach; however, not both at the same time.
+You will need to decide on which.

+Google Analytics Tracking is supported for:

+- Facebook Like
+- Twitter
+- Google Plus

+_There is no support for LinkedIn at this time._

 To enable this feature you need to include a JS library as well as set the `analytics="yes"` parameter in the Twitter JS and Facebook JS SDK tags as detailed below.

 ### Google Analytics Tracking JS

 The following tag is used to set the js filed stored in the `themes/third_party/modl_social_widgets` folder.
 Should be placed above Twitter JS and Facebook JS SDK tags.

+#### ga.js approach (Old)

 	{exp:modl_social_widgets:analytics_social_tracking_js}

+#### analytics.js approach (New)

+	{exp:modl_social_widgets:universal_social_tracking_js}

 ## Twitter